 Companies often use table-based calendars in analytics to help address data consistency, seasonality, and planning.

-In this QuickStart Step we will build a pivot table that leverages the NRF Retail 4-5-4 Calendar
+In this QuickStart step, we'll build a pivot table that leverages the NRF Retail 4-5-4 Calendar

 combined with our Plugs Electronics

-sample data to look at same store sales the way most retailers prefer.
-The same general methods apply to using any table-based calendar you may have.
+sample data to analyze same-store sales the way most retailers prefer.
+These same general methods apply to any table-based calendar you use.

 The NRF Retail 4-5-4 Calendar is a standardized retail calendar developed by the National Retail Federation (NRF) to help retailers track and analyze their sales performance.
 It is widely used by retailers in the United States, and it is particularly useful for businesses that operate on a fiscal year that does not align with the traditional calendar year.
 The calendar helps retailers plan their inventory, staffing, and marketing strategies based on historical sales data and seasonal trends.